AndyITZ1/revnotes/WeeklyNotes/Week5.md

  ---
 ### What is the React application architecture comprised of?
 - When creating a React application from the npx command, the folder structure of a React is made up of:
-- A `node_modules` folder which holds all the dependencies a React needs.
+- A `node_modules` folder which holds all the dependencies a React app needs.
 - A `public` folder which is a great place to store assets such as images and favicons that maybe utilized in the application.
 - A `src` (source) folder which is where all the source code and important files for the application will be stored.
 This includes the React components that we will make for the application, the App.tsx, App.css, and any other files that help structure the application.